anoma/nspec/docs/tutorial/engines/index.juvix.md

     In the case where there is at most one action enabled, guards encode the pre-conditions of an action.

-??? note "Action: Event (Actor Model, Event Structures) Plus Duration"
+??? note "Action: like event ([event structure](https://en.wikipedia.org/wiki/Event_structure), [actor model](https://en.wikipedia.org/wiki/Actor_model)), but with duration"

     Performing an action
-    corresponds to an event in the sense of the actor-like model theories.
+    corresponds to an event in the sense of [actor model theories](https://en.wikipedia.org/wiki/Actor_model_theory) or [event structures](https://en.wikipedia.org/wiki/Event_structure);
+    however,
+    actions have a duration,
+    i.e., a starting point of when the action starts, and a point in time when all computations  that the action involves are finished.[^2a]
-    We say that actions can be _triggered_ by the arrival of a new message or the notification about elapsed timers[^3];
+    We shall describe later how actions are _triggered_ by the arrival of a new message or the notification about elapsed timers[^3];
     performing an action has possibly several effects